abenezer-molla/CP_Preliminary_DB/README.md

 - click on the "Extentions" button on the left side of VSCode
 - search "SQLite"
 - click install
-- Now, right-click on the db (moneyflow.db), then click "open database."
+- Now, right-click on the db (mockblacklion.db), then click "open database."
 - Now you should be seeing your database apearing at the bottom lefthand corner(under SQLITE EXPLORER)
 - there, you can click on each table listed within the db, and you will be able to view a beautiful table.